GSS-Cogs/csvw-datacube-validation/README.md

 The thought is that everything breaks down to tiny function all taking a signatues of (validatorObject, schema, kwargs), any functions that meets that signature can be included in the inventory and called by the validiator.
 Beyond that everything else is just wrapper.

-So it _should_ be a highly extensible tool and easily adaptable to (a) other organisations and (b) changes in our own requirments.
+So it _should_ be a highly extensible tool and easily adaptable to (a) other organisations and (b) changes in our own requirements.